home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 2. In the Security section, click Generate Password below App-Specific Passwords.
 3. Follow the steps on your screen.

-After you generate your app-specific password, enter or paste it into the password field of the intergration.
+After you generate your app-specific password, enter or paste it into the password field of the integration.

 Any time you change or reset your primary Apple ID password, all your app-specific passwords are revoked automatically to protect the security of your account.
 You'll need to generate new app-specific passwords for any apps that you want to continue using.